itsabdullah2/react_calculator/README.md

-# Getting Started with Create React App
+# React Calculator

+A simple calculator with React.
+I built this project for just get more knowledge about how the calculations work in React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).